sciZer0/7/v/README.md

 Thanks to good people, on the table, there already are technologies that are usable.

-The hypothesis/idea is that we might take some existing blockchain technologies and combine them.
+The hypothesis/idea is that we might take some existing advanced blockchain technologies and combine them.

 For example, we might take code of Solana blockchain itself (codebase) and combine it with code of some apps on the Solana blockchain, of course, modifying them a bit.